University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Faculty employees may refer to the Faculty Manual for more information about faculty leave without pay availability, restrictions, and procedures.

 AP employees may be granted up to 12 months of leave without pay upon approval of the appointing authority.
 An extension for up to an additional 12 months may be granted upon the approval of the appointing authority and the Director of HRS.
-Refer to the Administrative Professional Handbook, available at the HRS website.
+Refer to the Administrative Professional Handbook.

 Employees are to submit requests for extended LWOP in Workday.
 See the Workday Request a Leave of Absence reference guide.

-If the LWOP request is for the employee’s serious medical condition, maternity or parental leave, or to attend to the serious medical condition of a family member, refer to the family medical leave rules (see Family Medical Leave above).
+If the LWOP request is for the employee’s serious medical condition, maternity or parental leave, or to attend to the serious medical condition of a family member, refer to the FML rules (see Section 10.0 above).
+Other provisions may be allowed under PFML provisions.

 Faculty and AP employees do not earn annual or sick leave while on full leave without pay, i.e., not working any days in a calendar month.

-Faculty and AP employees who are on partial LWOP, i.e., working one or more days in a calendar month, accrue annual and sick leave on a prorated basis.
+Faculty and AP employees who are on partial LWOP, i.e., working one or more days in a calendar month, accrue annual and sick leave on a prorated basis based on the number of hours worked in the month.

-Leave without pay for a period which is equal to or greater than one calendar month requires personal payment of insurance premiums unless one or more of the following apply:
+Leave without pay for a period which is equal to or greater than one calendar month will result in loss of employer-provided benefits, and the employee will be provided with information on how to make personal payments of insurance premiums unless one or more of the following apply:

-• Faculty or AP employee is on approved family medical leave and is using paid leave to cover their portion of the premiums.
+• Faculty or AP employee is on approved FML or protected PFML and is using paid leave to cover their portion of the premiums.
+If not using leave, the employee will need to make arrangements to pay the premiums for the FML/PFML period;

-• Faculty or AP employee is on parental leave under FMLA for up to 12 weeks and is using paid leave to cover their portion of the premiums.
+• Faculty or AP employee is on parental leave under FML for up to 12 weeks and is using paid leave to cover their portion of the premiums.
+If not using leave, the employee will need to make arrangements to pay the premiums for the FML period; or

 Note: Eight hours of pay may not generate enough pay to cover the employee’s portion of the insurance premium.
-Contact Benefit Services to inquire how much leave must be used each month to cover employee’s portion of the insurance premiums.
+Contact HRS Benefits to inquire how much leave must be used each month to cover employee’s portion of the insurance premiums.

-An FMLA-eligible employee may use eight hours of paid leave for one additional month beyond the family medical leave period in order to maintain benefits.
+An FML-eligible or protected PFML eligible employee may use eight hours of paid leave for one additional month of disability leave beyond the FML period in order to maintain benefits.
+The leave must be used on the first working day(s) of the month.

-Contact Benefit Services regarding personal payment of insurance premiums, as needed; telephone 509-335-4521.
+Contact HRS Benefits regarding personal payment of insurance premiums, as needed.

 Review the following for more information regarding eligibility for benefits during periods of LWOP: